 As thousands of refugees are stranded or risking their lives trying to transit through Bulgaria, Serbia and Hungary in extremely cold weather, the International Rescue Committee and its partners in Serbia are providing winter relief, including clothing, medicine and other emergency aid in some of the most challenging locations.

 We are especially concerned about the safety of refugees sleeping in unheated, makeshift shelters rather than in refugee camps, where they fear officials will send them home.
-Many are children traveling alone: IRC partners provide specialized support for them.
+Many are children travelling alone: IRC partners provide specialised support for them.

 Some 7,200 people are stranded in Serbia, with around 82 percent accommodated in 16 government shelters and the rest sleeping rough.
-In Belgrade city center, over 1,200 young people, including children, are sleeping in derelict warehouses in brutally cold weather, where temperatures reach –4 degrees Fahrenheit.
+In Belgrade city centre, over 1,200 young people, including children, are sleeping in derelict warehouses in brutally cold weather, where temperatures reach –20 degrees Celsius.

-Mobile teams with Farsi and Arabic speaking interpreters are reaching out to these refugees with useful information, and providing free bus tickets to anyone wishing to move to official centers.
-Social workers, psychologists and lawyers work with Serbian institutions in order to identify and protect the children, especially those traveling alone.
+Mobile teams with Farsi and Arabic speaking interpreters are reaching out to these refugees with useful information, and providing free bus tickets to anyone wishing to move to official centres.
+Social workers, psychologists and lawyers work with Serbian institutions in order to identify and protect the children, especially those travelling alone.

 “We are especially worried for children, as they are most susceptible to hypothermia, but also to violence and exploitation from smugglers trying to take advantage of their difficult situation,” said Gordana Ivkovic-Grujic, the IRC’s Balkans country director.
 “The IRC is proud of the commitment of its partners in Serbia who brave the cold together with refugees, trying to provide them with some relief.”